EwartM/ewartm.github.io/intelliJ-basic-project.md

 #### [](#header-2)Test server breakpoints and code update

 You should be able to set a breakpoint in the server side code.
-The client code doesn't support breakpoints for some reason.
-As a workaround you can use Chrome > More Tools > Developer Tools to debug the front-end.

 ![]({{ site.baseurl }}/assets/images/Screen%20Shot%202017-03-01%20at%202.03.23%20PM.png)